Residential Code of Student Conduct - CSU Northridge

 XI.
 Harm or Threat of Harm to Self or Another

-Committing acts of physical or mental abuse or engaging in actions that intimidate, harass, threaten, coerce, or otherwise endanger the health or safety of self or another person (including threats or attempts of suicide that cause disruption to the community on a consistent basis) is prohibited.
+Committing acts of physical or mental abuse or engaging in actions that intimidate, harass, threaten, coerce, or otherwise endanger the health or safety of self or another person is prohibited (including threats or attempts of suicide that cause disruption to the community on a consistent basis).
 This includes but is not limited to physical harm or threat of physical harm to any person and/or to self.

 Littering, inappropriate disposal of trash, and/or sweeping debris into a public hallway or area in the residence communities or the surrounding grounds is not permitted.
 If the problem is persistent and not able to be resolved by the community, fines may be issued for violations of this policy.

-Installation on any door locks other than those provided by Student Housing and approved by such staff is prohibited.
+Installation on any door locks other than those provided by Student Housing and approved by professional staff is prohibited.
 Unauthorized duplication of keys is also prohibited.

 Animals are not allowed in campus housing at any time.
 Exceptions:

-- Emotional Support Animals verified and approved by the Student Housing Office, or Service Animals.
+- Emotional Support Animals (ESAs) verified and approved by the Student Housing Office, or Service Animals.

 - Fish in tanks that do not exceed a total capacity of 10 gallons for each unit.

 Residential community members and residential student groups may post materials with the permission of the Residence Life staff member for their area.
 Non-residential individuals and groups must obtain permission from the Student Housing Office.
-No offensive or alcohol/drug-related materials may be posted in a public area or a place where they can be viewed from a public area (e.g. external unit door, balcony, in a visible place from windows, etc.), pursuant to California State University, Northridge’s Policy on Time, Place and Manner of Free Expression and Use of Campus Buildings and Grounds:
+No offensive or alcohol/drug-related materials may be posted in a public area or a place where they can be viewed from a public area in accordance with California State University, Northridge’s Policy on Time, Place and Manner of Free Expression and Use of Campus Buildings and Grounds:

-- The outside of buildings (walls, doors, windows, roofs, steps, or outward facing from windows).
+- The outside of buildings (walls, doors, roofs, steps, or windows when visible from outside).

 - With the exception of private offices and personal workspaces, temporary signage may not be placed on interior doors, windows, walls, floors, or ceilings.